15 Things to Do in Brisbane

 6. Visit Sea World at Main Beach

-Sea World Spectacular| ©Jeremy Thompson
+Sea World show| ©Jeremy Thompson

-Sea World Spectacular| ©Jeremy Thompson
+Sea World show| ©Jeremy Thompson

-The entrance fee starts at 62 euros and allows you to explore all the facilities.
-Here you will learn about life, conservation, feeding and other interesting facts about the animals.
-Some options allow you to avoid the queues, as it is a very busy attraction.
-The park is open from Monday to Sunday, from 9:30 a.m. to 5:00 p.m.
+Tickets start at €62 and allow you to explore all the facilities.
+Here you will learn about the life, conservation, feeding, and other interesting facts about the animals.
+Some options allow you to skip the lines, as it is a very popular attraction.
+The park is open Monday through Sunday from 9:30 a.m. to 5:00 p.m.

 7. Have fun at Wet'n'Wild water park in Oxenford

-The main attraction is The Tornado, famous for the sensations it produces.
-You will fall from about 40 meters high, with adrenaline running through your veins.
-If you like twists and turns and slides, you can line up at the Kamikaze and AquaLoop attractions.
+The main attraction is The Tornado, famous for the thrills it produces.
+You will fall from a height of about 40 meters, with adrenaline rushing through your veins.
+If you like twists and slides, you can line up for the Kamikaze and AquaLoop attractions.
 On the other hand, if you want to slide at 40 kilometers per hour, then Kaboom! is the best option.
 There is also a children's area, known as Buccaneer Bay.
-I invite you to live this experience, you can find tickets from 61 euros.
+I invite you to enjoy this experience; tickets start at €61.

 Buy tickets for Wet'n'Wild